 Mapping of applications to MPSoCs can be considered as an extension of scheduling.
 Traditionally, scheduling mostly focused on independent tasks.
 This assumption is not valid for most applications of embedded systems.
 Additional research is performed in the multi-core context.
 Multi-core processors are usually considered to be homogeneous.
 For embedded systems, this assumption is also not valid.
 Therefore, new mapping techniques are required.
-Some papers have been published in this area (for example, there will be a session on this topic at the forthcoming DATE 2009 conference).
+Some papers have been published in this area.
 It is a trend to combine the mapping problem with non-traditional objectives.
 For example, minimization of the operating temperatures, maximization of the life-time of processors, and dependability in the presence of failing processors etc are considered.
 However, these approaches mostly consider tasks as black boxes with little information, for example, on the memory access characteristics.
 This can lead to sub-optimum mappings.
 This trend is important in all industrial areas in which high performance embedded computing is required.